custercm/LMS-COPILOT/CODING_MANIFEST.md

 docs(readme): update installation instructions
 ```

-This manifest ensures both AI models write consistent, maintainable code that follows the established patterns in the LMS Copilot extension.
+This manifest ensures all AI models write consistent, maintainable code that follows the established patterns in the LMS Copilot extension.